kingkybel/Transfer/CMakeTutorial/Step05/__INSTRUCTIONS__.md

 - (compile-) parameters
 - and more ...

-They start with `CMAKE_` so you should avoid using this prefix, lest you inadvertently override any existing one.
+They start with `CMAKE_` so you should avoid using this prefix for your custom-variables, lest you inadvertently override any existing one.
 For writing output of your build to a custom location cmake provides the following variables:

 - `CMAKE_RUNTIME_OUTPUT_DIRECTORY`: location for executables